Great Siege of Gibraltar: Poetry

-Commemorative coin
+Currency

 In 2004 the Gibraltar National Mint released a commemorative coin into circulation.
 These coins feature on the obverse (front of the coin), a portrait of Queen Elizabeth II facing right and the lettering "ELIZABETH II GIBRALTAR" 2004, engraved by Raphael David Maklouf.
 On the coin's reverse, a cannon set for a downhill target and the lettering "1704 – 2004 THE GREAT SIEGE, 1779–1783 and ONE POUND" and was engraved by Philip Nathan.

+The 10 Gibraltar pound note shows John Trumbull's painting "The Sortie Made by the Garrison of Gibraltar" on the reverse, depicting Spanish and English troops fighting and General George Eliott with officers attending to the dying Don José de Barboza.

 Today

 The Great Siege Tunnels can today be accessed as part of the Upper Rock Nature Reserve; the exhibition includes dioramas and displays of the battle.
 After the siege the original cannon were replaced with more modern 64-pounder rifled muzzle loaders on iron carriages, some of which can still be seen in the tunnels.
 The tunnels have been hugely expanded and new tunnels built to connect to the first galleries.
 By 1790 around 4000 ft of tunnels had been constructed inside The Rock.
 They were again expanded during the Second World War.